Welcome to Decoding Dyslexia TN! We are so glad you found us. You are not alone.

-Decoding Dyslexia TN was founded on October 31st, 2013 when five strangers seeking answers about dyslexia met online and decided to start a Decoding Dyslexia chapter in Tennessee.
+Decoding Dyslexia TN was founded on October 31st, 2013 when five strangers seeking answers about dyslexia met online and decided to start a Decoding Dyslexia chapter in Tennessee, with guidance from parents who founded the national movement in New Jersey.
 Since that time Decoding Dyslexia has grown in Tennessee and has made great strides in advocating for Dyslexia Legislation in Tennessee and in raising awareness about Dyslexia across our great state.
-Our members are very proud of that work and are excited to start a new phase.
-Recently, we have filed to become a 501(c)(3) non-profit organization!
-Stay tuned for more coming soon!
+In 2018, DD TN officially become a 501(c)(3) non-profit organization!
+We are so excited to keep advocating for families!

-Lori Smith – dyslexia parent, co-writer of Tennessee’s 2016 Say Dyslexia Law, small business owner, education advocate and community volunteer.
-Clarksville, Montgomery County, Tennessee.
+Lori Smith – President.
+She is a parent of a child with dyslexia.
+She co-wrote Tennessee’s 2016 Say Dyslexia Law.
+She currently is a small business owner, an education advocate and a community volunteer.
+She lives in Clarksville, Montgomery County, Tennessee.

 Disclaimer: Remember, we are 100% volunteer and grassroots.
-While some of the founders have professional separate businesses that you are welcome to reach out to for advice, Decoding Dyslexia TN, as an entity is not claiming to be a professional business.
-Anything you see on Decoding Dyslexia TN should not take the place of professional, individual advice.
-We are parents and others who care about spreading dyslexia awareness.
+While some of the founders and/or directors have separate professional businesses that you are welcome to reach out to for advice, Decoding Dyslexia – TN, is a Tennessee Non-Profit and is not claiming to be a professional business.
+Anything you see on Decoding Dyslexia -TN should not take the place of professional, individual advice, which we recommend you seek to answer your specific questions.
+Nothing contained on this website is intended to provide medical, legal or other professional advice.
+We are simply parents and others who care about spreading dyslexia awareness.